2026 수특 영독연 5강 변형문제 (7~12번)

 When Darwin developed his theory of natural selection, he imagined evolution unrolling on geological timescales: the way a glacier sculpts a valley or ____ beats on a rock, so time molds one species into another.

-And Darwin’s finches are exemplary, not ____
+And ____ finches are exemplary, not exceptional.

 They are a privileged case of the paradigm that the biologist ____ Thompson has called “relentless evolution.”